azdavis/rjsonnet/docs/type-system-notes.md

 - if want has an optional param, must be in got as optional, NOT required
 - if got have extra optional params at the end, it's ok (not shown in examples)
 - if got have extra required params anywhere, it's NOT ok (not shown in examples)
+- if want a union and got a non-union, got must unify with ANY of the parts of want
+- if got a union, split got into non-union parts and ensure ALL parts unify with want (whether want be a union or not)